KavyaShivashankar/redpanda-cluster-migration-from-k8s-to-vms/02-deploying-additional-vms-with-ansible/assignment.md

 slug: deploying-additional-vms-with-ansible
 id: tqxhvcrervnx
 type: challenge
-title: Deploying additional VMs with Ansible
+title: Deploying additional VMs with Ansible.
+Ansible is preinstalled
 teaser: Add 3 new vms with ansible to the K8s cluster
 notes:
 - type: text